 These tones range from sweet fruits to smoky vanilla hot chocolate.
 (You can find the flavors on their website and Amazon as well)

-- Kicking Horses is a farmer-friendly organization and makes sure their beans benefit the customers, farmers, and the environment.
+- Kicking Horse is a farmer-friendly organization and makes sure its beans benefit the customers, farmers, and the environment.

 - The organic beans give you the most textured, natural brew without any additives or artificial caffeine.

-- Bright and smooth tones of fruits and cocoa to enrich your day with the best-textured coffee.
+- Bright and smooth tones of fruits and cocoa enrich your cup with the best-textured coffee.

 - Kicking Horse bags provide low acidic variety.

 - Kicking Horse’s packaging can be a little disappointing because they don’t come with a zipper.
-You will need to arrange a storage container to protect the coffee.
+Instead, you will need to arrange a storage container to protect the coffee.

-- Comparatively more expensive than other products but the quality is immeasurable.
+- Comparatively more expensive than other products but the quality is good.

 - Its decaf lacks complexity.

-Producing one of the darkest cups, Jo Espresso provides a morning kick to accelerate and start with a happy, healthy day.
+Producing one of the darkest cups, Jo Espresso provides a morning kick to accelerate and start your day.
 Its all-organic focus gives you a natural coffee with undertones of sweet flavors.

 Unlike other sweetening brands that add additives to flavor their coffee, Jo delivers natural coffee beans.

-Jo Espresso works on small batches, roasting their arabica beans in a small roastery that results in quality beans, delivered fresh at your doorsteps.
+Jo Espresso works in small batches, roasting their arabica beans in a small roastery that results in quality beans delivered fresh at your doorstep.

-- Jo Espresso offers rich crema and a darker taste for your dark coffee love.
+- Jo Espresso offers rich crema and a darker taste for dark coffee lovers.
 It’s also USDA, Kosher, fair trade certified.

 - Low acidic content

-- Winning team in the 2016 roaster challenge
+- The winning team in the 2016 roaster challenge

-- The packaging sometimes results in added rocks (not a random mistake because many reviews stand by it).
-If you enjoy Jo’s flavor, make sure to check the beans before putting them in your grinder.
+- The packaging sometimes results in added rocks (not a random mistake because many reviewers complained about this, including us).
+So if you enjoy Jo’s flavor, make sure to check the beans before putting them in your grinder.

 - The small stones can ruin your expensive grinder.

-A delicious, gourmet coffee with the toastiest, honeyed taste you will ever find.
+A delicious, gourmet coffee with a toasty, honeyed taste.
 These Italian Roast Beans are sourced from many different countries to get a diverse blend than your average coffee.